Z-odiaq/Student-Hub/README.md

 # Student Hub

-StudentHub is a school mini project of an Educational Resources Platform that empowers students to share educational materials such as documents, files, and information relevant to their courses.
+Student Hub is a school mini project of an Educational Resources Platform that empowers students to share educational materials such as documents, files, and information relevant to their courses.

 ## Features